-Can you use Betty Crocker cake mix after expiration date?
+Can you use Betty Crocker cake mix after the expiration date?

 You can use Betty Crocker cake mix after the expiration date.
 Well, rather I should say the “best by” date since cake mixes do not have expiration dates.
 Just do the quick appearance and smell check before using it for your baked goodie.

-How long is a cake mix good after expiration date?
+How long is a cake mix good after the expiration date?

-How long is Duncan Hines cake mix good after expiration date?
+How long is Duncan Hines cake mix good after the expiration date?

-How long can you keep cake mix in fridge?
+How long can you keep cake mix in the fridge?

 Did you know how long cake mix lasts?
 Are you as impressed as I was when I found out?
 Comment below!About Michelle